shashankm0427/shashankm0427/README.md

-CREATE VOLATILE TABLE transformed_data AS (
+n CREATE VOLATILE TABLE transformed_data AS (
     SELECT
         a.wh_acc_no,
         a.acc_no,